Liberal International: Individual member

-Cooperating organizations
+Cooperating organisations

 Cooperating and regional organisations are groups with a recognised status in the constitution of Liberal International as bodies that share the values and objectives of LI but do not operate as a political party.
 Co-operating organisations have the right of representation but in no case the right to vote at statutory events.
-LI has 12 cooperating organizations.
+LI has 12 cooperating organisations.

 Liberal think tanks and foundations

 The International is also in a loose association with the following 10 organisations: